MaxHastings/Celery/docs/User Documentation.md

 ### Staking

-When staking you are earning continous compounding interest which equates to 100% APY or in laymen terms your Account balance will double in size every year when your Account is staking.
+When staking you are earning continous compounding interest which equates to 100% APY or in laymen terms your Account balance will double in size for each year that your Account is staking.
 The following is the exact formula used for calculating interest earned.

 ```
 P * e^(r * t) = P(t)